CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 3. Click the “Run Now" button
 4. Follow the instructions on the `Guided Tour` panel to test and experience the unique aspects of your selected demo.

-### Manually Launch an Automation Demo Topology From Cumulus In the Cloud
+## Manually Launch Automation Demo Topology From Cumulus In the Cloud

 [Cumulus in the Cloud](https://www.cumulusnetworks.com/citc) provides the fastest way to enjoy the experience of provisioning a full datacenter using best practice Ansible automation and see a working example of infrastructure as code.
 By removing the complexity of the simulation hardware and software dependencies, users can be in the driver’s seat of a fully provisioned data center to test the automation experience and any of the demo solution architectures in minutes.
 Cumulus in the cloud also includes a free temporary NetQ Cloud account to showcase NetQ’s features with live data from your simulation.